veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-bubble-chart.md

     ``` [legend] = true ```  OR ```[legend] = false ```.
 8. Save the page and run the application.
 ### Example
-Consider a insurance company which made a survey on its client at different part of the country.
-The number of clietn in particular area need to be displayed on on a country map using a bubble.
+Consider an insurance company which made a survey of its client located in different part of the country.
+The number of clients in a particular area needs to be displayed on on a country map using a bubble.
 For example,

 | Data/Area | X | Y | Radius of Circle |
 | :------: | :------: | :------: | :------: |